 The treatment itself takes less than one hour.
 Patients are excited about this treatment because there is minimal scarring and the recovery period is short and relatively pain-free.

 You will be encouraged to walk immediately following the procedure and resume normal daily activity.
 However, you should avoid strenuous physical activity for three to four days.
 Some patients experience bruising and discomfort for 3 to 10 days after the treatment.
 This is usually improved with oral pain medications and compression stockings worn following the procedure.
 Regular use of compression stockings is recommended for management of venous reflux disease.

 Endovenous procedures have a 97 percent success rate for venous reflux in the affected vein.
 Like any medical therapy, treatments have certain risks which your physician will explain to you.
 For most patients, this procedure will treat the cause of varicose veins, but additional therapy may be necessary.

 If you have been diagnosed with varicose veins, you should take precautions to minimize the potential of future occurrences.
 These precautions may include proper diet and nutrition, regular exercise and appropriate use of compression stockings.

 Your first step is to schedule an appointment at Mountain Medical Vein Center.
 You will meet with experts who will discuss your specific condition and treatment options.
 An ultrasound is often required, and can usually be done the same day.
 If you choose to proceed, we can typically schedule your treatment within a week, depending on your schedule and your insurance company's requirements.

-Most insurance companies provide coverage for endovenous laser treatments.
+Most insurance companies provide coverage for endovenous treatments.
 Each plan is different and your insurance company may have special requirements.
-We are happy to work with your insurance company and are pleased to provide interest-free payment plans to assist you, if needed.
+We are happy to work with your insurance company.

 Call to schedule an appointment today!